Paying your rent in public housing

 You can make direct payments to the below bank account.

-Account name: Department of Housing and Community Development
+Account name: Department of Territory Families, Housing and Communities

 BSB: 085 461